mphowardlab/mphowardlab.github.io/_members/mcelheny-dylan.md

   email: drm0066@auburn.edu
 ---

-Dylan joined the lab in Spring 2025 as an undergraduate researcher working with Mohammadreza to use surrogate modeling to approximate pairwise interactions of proteins.
+Dylan joined the lab in 2025 as an undergraduate researcher working with Mohammadreza to use surrogate modeling to approximate pairwise interactions of proteins.